HL7/fhir-shorthand/input/pagecontent/reference.md

   `* identifier.value -> "Patient.identifier.value"`

->**Note:** Unlike setting the mapping dmappingirectly in the SD, mapping rules within a Mapping item do not include the name of the resource in the path on the left hand side.
+>**Note:** Unlike setting the mapping directly in the SD, mapping rules within a Mapping item do not include the name of the resource in the path on the left hand side.

 ***